rvennam/istio-on-iks/nlb-to-istioingress.md

         - "*"
     EOF
     ```
-    1. Confirm SSL is working by going to your BookInfo in your browser.
+    1. Confirm TLS is working by accessing your BookInfo application in your browser.
 (HTTPS this time!) `https://<host_name>/productpage`

 ### Enable mTLS for in-cluster traffic
 1. Set a mesh-wide authentication policy.
 This configures the receiving side to use mutual TLS: